Elaphe moellendorffi

-Elaphe moellendorffi, commonly called the flower snake or Moellendorf's [sic] rat snake, is a species of snake in the family Colubridae.
-The species is endemic to southeastern Asia.
+Elaphe moellendorffi, commonly called the flower snake, Moellendorf's rat snake, and Moellendorff's trinket snake, is a species of snake in the subfamily Colubrinae of the family Colubridae.
+The species is native to southeastern Asia.

 Etymology

-The specific name, moellendorffi, is in honor of German malacologist Otto Franz von Möllendorf.
+The specific name, moellendorffi, is in honor of German malacoligist Otto Franz von Möllendorff.

-Geographic range
+Geographic distribution

-E. moellendorffi is found in China (Guangdong, Guangxi) and Vietnam (Hòa Bình).
+Elaphe moellendorffi is found in China (Guangdong, Guangxi) and Vietnam (Hòa Bình).
 It may possibly also occur in Laos.

+Habitat

+The preferred natural habitats of Elaphe moellendorffi are limestone caves and rocky areas of shrubland and forest, at elevations of 30–300 m.

 Description

-E. moellendorffi is a large snake.
+Elaphe moellendorffi is a large snake.
 Adults may attain a total length (including tail) of 1.66 m.

+Behavior

+Elaphe moellendorffi is terrestrial and partly arboreal.

+Diet

+Elaphe moellendorffi preys upon frogs, lizards, rodents, bats, and birds.